 Review by Mike

-Isotopes Park is the home of the Albuquerque Isotopes of Triple-A West.
+Isotopes Park is the home of the Albuquerque Isotopes of the Pacific Coast League.
 This is one beautiful ballpark.
 The treats begin even before you enter as you walk up the steps outside.
 Rather than the usual brick façade and standard entryway, you are presented with a retro-60s-mod tower with funky angles and glass panels in offbeat colors.
 The Isotopes name is spelled out in a large font that might be called screwball.
 It’s cheerful and fun.

 I was lucky enough to be handed a free suite-level ticket by a nice fellow who had an extra while waiting to cross at the light, so my access to all areas of the park was assured.
 Inside, the concourse is wide and airy, with full view of the field.
 It wraps 360 degrees around the playing surface, with each side providing a different experience.